Student Employee Handbook: U.S. Edition

 The Office of Student Employment is under the division of Student Affairs.
-The Student Code of Conduct, which can be found in the Student Handbook, applies to all student employees.
+The Student Code of Conduct, which is a part of the New York Tech Student Handbook: U.S. Edition, applies to all student employees.

 Conflict of Interest/Family Relationships in the Workplace

-A conflict of interest exists when you or a member of your immediate family benefit financially, either directly or indirectly, from your employment in a way other than your compensation and benefits paid by NYIT.
-A conflict of interest also may exist if you engage in any activity that adversely influences your judgment in the performance of your job duties.
-It is against NYIT policy for students to work in the same department or office as a relative, including spouses, fathers, mothers, guardians, sons, daughters, cousins, and grandparents.
+A conflict of interest exists when you or a member of your immediate family benefit financially, either directly or indirectly, from your employment in a way other than your compensation and benefits paid by New York Tech.
+A conflict of interest may also exist if you engage in any activity that adversely influences your judgment in the performance of your job duties.
+It is against New York Tech policy for students to work in the same department or office as a relative, including spouses, fathers, mothers, guardians, sons, daughters, cousins, and grandparents.

 Upon discovering a conflict of interest or the appearance of a conflict of interest, the employee must notify the Assistant Director of Student Employment in writing.
-Unless the Assistant Director of Student Employment determines that the conflict is not real or is too insubstantial to merit further consideration, the employee must either eliminate the conflict of interest or refrain from all discussion and approval of the subject of the conflict as directed by the Vice President of Student Affairs.
+Unless the Assistant Director of Student Employment determines that the conflict is not real or is too insubstantial to merit further consideration, the employee must either eliminate the conflict of interest or refrain from all discussion and approval of the subject of the conflict as directed by the Associate Provost, Educational Innovation/Director, CTL.
 All employees are required to follow the guidelines prescribed above.
 If clarification of the guidelines is required, employees are encouraged to consult with the Assistant Director of Student Employment.
 Supervisors requiring further clarification may contact Student Employment.

 Students are prohibited from possessing, distributing, or sharing information obtained through work as a student employee, regardless of purpose or use, or using departmental information or services for the benefit of oneself or others.
 Confidentiality violations are grounds for immediate termination of employment and disciplinary action through the Office of the Dean of Campus Life.